MA 51

-The Matériel Articulé (MA), also known as the MA 51, was a type of rolling stock on the Paris Métro and was in service between 1951 and 1994.
+The Matériel Articulé (MA) Appel d'offres 1951, also known as the MA 51, was a subway train used on the Paris Métro network between 1951 and 1994.

 Conception

 The MA 51 rolling stock was a result of research conducted by the Compagnie du chemin de fer métropolitain de Paris (CMP) and the Régie Autonome des Transports Parisiens (RATP) during the 1940 in response to the then-used Sprague-Thomson rolling stock being considered heavy and outdated.
-The company envisioned a rolling stock that was lighter and equipped with a Jeumon-Heidmann (JH) system that had been used on the Sceaux Line since 1938.
-In addition, the company hoped to improve braking.
+The company envisioned a rolling stock that was lighter and equipped with the Jeumon-Heidmann (JH) system used on the Sceaux Line since 1938.
+In addition, the company hoped to improve the trains' braking abilities.
 The most-used solution at the time was a rolling stock with a common bogie between two cars.